takeshape/takeshape-starter-auth0-stripe/README.md

    - Do this a few time to add several products.
 You can experiment with multiple / different pricing options, but please stick to the `Standard pricing` model.

-4. Give your Stripe account a name.
+5. Give your Stripe account a name.
 This is required for Stripe Checkout.

    - Go to [Settings → Account Details](https://dashboard.stripe.com/settings/account).
    - Enter an Account Name where indicated.
+   -

 ### Running the Starter

+1. Head over to your trusty terminal or tool of choice.

+   - Clone this repo with `git clone https://github.com/takeshape/takeshape-starter-auth0.git`.
+   - `cd` into the folder that the cloning created.
+   - Run `mv .env.local-example .env.local` to rename the environment variables file.
+   - Run `npm install`.

+2. Follow the instructions in `.env.local`.

+   - Some of the data you enter will be from Auth0, some will be from your TakeShape project
+   - You'll use your Stripe API publishable key as well

-1. Run `npm run dev` to start the application and open [http://localhost:3000](http://localhost:3000) with your browser to play around!
+3. Run `npm run dev` to start the application and open [http://localhost:3000](http://localhost:3000) with your browser to play around!

-2. First, login using a valid Auth0 or third-party account.
+4. First, login using a valid Auth0 or third-party account.
 You can also sign up for a new account.

-3. Go to the `Products` page from the top nav, add an item to your cart.
+5. Go to the `Products` page from the top nav, add an item to your cart.

-4. Click the Cart icon in the top nav.
+6. Click the Cart icon in the top nav.
 Review your cart, then click `Checkout Now`.

-5. On the Stripe Checkout page, use one of the [Stripe test credit card numbers](https://stripe.com/docs/testing).
+7. On the Stripe Checkout page, use one of the [Stripe test credit card numbers](https://stripe.com/docs/testing).
    `4242 4242 4242 4242` is commonly used, and will allow you to complete a successful purchase with no secondary authentication.

-6. Upon a successful purchase you should be directed back to your dev site, and the snackbar will pop up.
+8. Upon a successful purchase you should be directed back to your dev site, and the snackbar will pop up.

-7. Play around, update your profile, create more users, more purchases.
+9. Play around, update your profile, create more users, more purchases.
 Try products with multiple prices...

 ## Learn More